OpenHFT/Chronicle-Queue/docs/FAQ.md

 e.g. A laptop with 8 GB of memory might handle bursts of 800 MB at a rate of 1 GB per second.
 A server with 64 GB of memory might handle a burst of 6.5 GB at a rate of 3 GB per second.

+If your key system is not measuring latency in micro-seconds and throughput in thousands per second, it is not that fast.
+It may well be fast enough however. ;)

 ## How does it scale?